bobheadxi/bobheadxi.github.io/content/_posts/2022-5-21-anatomy-of-a-logger.md

 Zap's documentation provides a brief explanation of why delegating to `json` is an issue:

-> For applications that log in the hot path, reflection-based serialization and string formatting are prohibitively expensive — they're CPU-intensive and make many small allocations.
+> For applications that log in the hot path, reflection-based serialisation and string formatting are prohibitively expensive — they're CPU-intensive and make many small allocations.
 Put differently, using `encoding/json` and `fmt.Fprintf` to log tons of `interface{}`s makes your application slow.

 As a more scientific approach to demonstrating the benefits of Zap's implementation, here's a snapshot of the [advertised benchmarks against some other popular libraries (as of v1.21.0)](https://github.com/uber-go/zap/tree/v1.21.0#performance), emphasis mine: